GinMercer/SENG-300-Group-18-Project/README.md

 - Inside the submission pages and main menu, the user can interact with a dropdown list containing dummy objects which are placeholders for both the submission pages and the main menu.
 Which will be added later on.

-- At the bottom of these windows, there is a search selection which currently does not do anything and will be implemented later on.

 We will enchance the system to meet the needs later on.